awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 ## Guide-level Explanation

-This change renames the `plaintext length` Encryption input to `max plaintext length` in the specification, and clarifies it's behavior in the Encrypt operation.
+This change renames the `plaintext length` Encryption input to `max plaintext length` in the specification, and clarifies its behavior in the Encrypt operation.

 If during the Encrypt operation it is determined that the actual plaintext length is greater than a supplied `max plaintext length`,